kiringodhwani/RustCheatSheet/README.md

 - `match` expressions have to be **exhaustive** (i.e., every possible value for the variable we are matching on MUST be accounted for ).

 - If don’t want to individually specify every case, can use a **catch-all pattern**.
-I.e.,  if we go through all of the arms and none of them match the variable, then we execute this last catch-all arm. <ins>Examples:</ins>
+I.e.,  if we go through all of the arms and none of them match the variable, then we execute this last catch-all arm. <ins>Examples of catch-all arms:</ins>

 ```Rust
 _ => println!("Unsupported language :(“),    // In catch-all arm, if we DON’T want to bind to the